-Opioid Makers Cut Back On Marketing Payments To Doctors
+Opioid-Makers Cut Back On Marketing Payments To Doctors

 The past two years have been a time of reckoning for pharmaceutical manufacturers over their role in promoting opioid drugs that have fed a national epidemic.

 Lawsuits and media reports have accused Purdue Pharma, the maker of OxyContin, of aggressively marketing the powerful narcotic even after it knew the drug was being misused.
 Prosecutors have charged the founder of Insys Therapeutics and several of the company's sales representatives and executives for their roles in an alleged conspiracy to bribe doctors to use its fentanyl spray for unapproved uses.
-State and local governments have sued a host of drug makers, alleging they deceptively marketed opioids and seeking to recoup what it costs to treat people addicted to the drugs.
+State and local governments have sued a host of drugmakers, alleging they deceptively marketed opioids and seeking to recoup what it costs to treat people addicted to the drugs.

 But as public attention increases, the marketing tide may finally be retreating, a new ProPublica analysis shows.
 Pharmaceutical company payments to physicians related to opioid drugs decreased significantly in 2016 from the year before.

 In 2016, drugmakers spent $15.8 million to pay doctors for speaking, consulting, meals and travel related to opioid drugs.
-That was down 33 percent from $23.7 million in 2015 and is 21 percent less than the $19.9 million in spent in 2014.
+That was down 33 percent from $23.7 million in 2015 and is 21 percent less than the $19.9 million spent in 2014.
 Companies are required to report the payments publicly under the Physician Payment Sunshine Act, a part of the 2010 Affordable Care Act.

 ProPublica analyzed these payments in conjunction with our update of Dollars for Docs, an online tool that allows users to view and compare promotional payments to doctors from drug and medical device companies.
 We updated the tool Thursday to add payments to doctors for 2016.
 It now includes more than $9 billion in payments since 2013 to more than 900,000 doctors.

-Among opioids, the biggest decreases in spending were for Subsys, the fentanyl spray that has spawned criminal charges against officials and sales representatives at drug maker Insys, and Hysingla ER, an extended-release version of hydrocodone made by Purdue Pharma.
+Among opioids, the biggest decreases in spending were for Subsys, the fentanyl spray that has spawned criminal charges against officials and sales representatives at drugmaker Insys, and Hysingla ER, an extended-release version of hydrocodone made by Purdue Pharma.

 Payments related to Subsys decreased from more than $6 million in 2015 to less than $2.4 million in 2016.
 Payments for Hysingla dropped from about $6.3 million in 2015 to $2.2 million in 2016.